Masks and Thermometers

 Our local partner, CARSA, work in the communities in Kamonyi and Muhanga.
 The district leaders came to CARSA to ask for help to provide masks and thermometers to their local schools to protect the students and prevent the spread of COVID-19, as well as enable teachers to have time to actually teach their students.
 The need was just overwhelming – CBL supported CARSA to provide masks and thermometers to the students and schools who were the most in need from a very long list.

-The thermometers and masks were given to the district leaders and headteachers, and then CARSA visited eight schools in order to follow up the distribution.
+The thermometers and masks were given to the district leaders and headteachers, and then CARSA visited a selection of schools in order to follow up the distribution.
 The CARSA team met the students, oversaw the distribution of the masks, and were able to share information and encouragement with the students.